hooksw/konify/README.md

 In order for State to accurately capture the observer that should be bound currently, the function parameters should be converted into the form of ()->T.

-At the same time, in order to avoid unboxing, a special concrete type is provided for the primitive type, and an annotation is provided to generate the corresponding supplier for the value class
+At the same time, in order to avoid autoboxing, a special Supplier type is provided for the primitive type, and an annotation is provided to generate the corresponding supplier for the value class

 ```kotlin
 @RefiedSupplier